 - In re Amir-Jahed – lead trial counsel for trustee; obtained judgment at trial for avoidance and recovery of transfers of multimillion dollar real property assets.

-- In re Victor Ortiz – lead trial and appellate counsel for profession boxer; obtained declaratory judgment and injunction rejecting and terminating personal services contract.
+- In re Victor Ortiz – lead trial and appellate counsel for professional boxer; obtained declaratory judgment and injunction rejecting and terminating personal services contract.

 - In re Noodles, Inc. – counsel to Chapter 7 trustee in avoidance and recovery of fraudulent transfers of restaurant related assets to insiders of business.